 Elemental Mixing.
 Starting at 6th level, when you roll elemental damage from a shaman spell of spell level 1 1st or higher, you can apply one of the following effects.

-Storm Toss.
-The target takes disadvantage to attack rolls.

 Earth Slide.
 The target is pushed 10 feet in any direction you choose.